Compositing

 Compositing is the process or technique of combining visual elements from separate sources into single images, often to create the illusion that all those elements are parts of the same scene.
 Live-action shooting for compositing is variously called "chroma key", "blue screen", "green screen" and other names.
-Today, most, though not all, compositing is achieved through digital image manipulation.
+Today, most compositing is achieved through digital image manipulation.
 Pre-digital compositing techniques, however, go back as far as the trick films of Georges Méliès in the late 19th century, and some are still in use.

 Basic procedure

 All compositing involves the replacement of selected parts of an image with other material, usually, but not always, from another image.
 In the digital method of compositing, software commands designate a narrowly defined color as the part of an image to be replaced.
 Then the software (e.g. Natron) replaces every pixel within the designated color range with a pixel from another image, aligned to appear as part of the original.
 For example, one could record a television weather presenter positioned in front of a plain blue or green background, while compositing software replaces only the designated blue or green color with weather maps.